sanjitc/Cloud-Pak-for-Data/Upgrade/CPD 5.1.1 to 5.2.2/CPD_Upgrade_511_to_522.md

 ```

 ### Requirements
-#### 1. Backup of the cluster is done.
+#### 1 Backup of the cluster is done.
-Backup your Cloud Pak for Data cluster before the upgrade.
+Backup your Cloud Pak for Data cluster before the upgrade. <br>
 **Note:**
 Make sure there are no scheduled backups conflicting with the scheduled upgrade.

-#### 2. Mirroring images directly to the private container registry
+#### 2 Mirroring images directly to the private container registry
-1. Log in to the IBM Entitled Registry registry
+2.1) Log in to the IBM Entitled Registry registry
 ```
 cpd-cli manage login-entitled-registry ${IBM_ENTITLEMENT_KEY}
 ```

-2. Log in to the private container registry
+2.2) Log in to the private container registry
 ```
 cpd-cli manage login-private-registry \
 ${PRIVATE_REGISTRY_LOCATION} \